-- b.
-A score of four or above on an International Baccalaureate (IB) exam; or - c.
+- 2. Test data where a student receives: - a.
+A score of 3 or above on an Advanced Placement (AP) exam; - b.
+A score of 4 or above on an International Baccalaureate (IB) exam; or - c.
 A score on the Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT) that qualifies the student for recognition as a commended scholar or higher by the College Board and National Merit Scholarship Corporation, as part of the National Hispanic Recognition Program (NHRP) of the College Board, or as part of the National Achievement Scholarship Program of the National Merit Scholarship Corporation.
 The PSAT/NMSQT score will count as only one advanced measure regardless of the number of honors received by the student. - 3.
 College academic courses, including those taken for dual credit, and advanced technical courses, including locally articulated courses, provided the student scores the equivalent of a 3.0 or higher.